Blood Lessons: What Cops Learn From Life-Or-Death Encounters

 When does it happen?
 When do police officers find themselves in that mud room between life and death, fighting desperately to enjoy all the rest of the days of their life?

-As Trooper Matt Swartz explains in Chuck Remsberg’s new book, Blood Lessons, it happens on a day of “perfect ordinariness.”
+As Trooper Matt Swartz explains in Chuck Remsberg’s 2008 book, Blood Lessons, it happens on a day of “perfect ordinariness.”

 Ultimately they are stories of survival and for the benefit of the reader, reflection.